 Our walk out to the cirque was uphill – in fact much more uphill than I’d thought it would be.
 I’m not sure whether the 2000m plus starting altitude had any say in the matter, but we weren’t exactly covering the ground very quickly.
 It also seemed to be rather further than the map had promised.
 We kept plodding onwards though, around a few “just one more corner” corners.
 Eventually were rewarded with a herd of llamas and a pretty spectacular view of the cirque, with the observatory above us.

-As we were arriving at this point, I happened to look at my phone and saw a 10 minute old text from Kas saying she’d be at the top in 40 minutes or so.
-That was our cue to turn around, elbow our way through the llamas again, and hot foot it back.
+As we were arriving at this point, I happened to look at my phone and saw a 10-minute old text from Kas saying she’d be at the top in 40 minutes or so.
+That was our cue to turn around, elbow our way through the llamas again, and hotfoot it back.
 We really did hot-foot it too.
 The journey back (being slightly downhill, and avoiding any photography breaks) took about a third of the time we’d taken to get out.

 We met Kas at the top of the Tourmalet at about 11:40, although it was amazing we managed to find each other.
-On a sunny day in summer the top of the Tourmalet is, to be honest, absolutely heaving with cyclists.
+On a sunny day in summer, the top of the Tourmalet is, to be honest, absolutely heaving with cyclists.
 Dangerously so, if you’re trying to get over in a car.
 We retired briefly from the throng to grab a drink and/or ice cream in the cafe at the top.
 Magically a table became available outside just as we needed one, so we were able to sit and watch the utter bedlam of cyclists arriving at the top, congratulating each other and then parking their bikes up and taking some photos.
-Kas said she’d been congratulated quite a lot after running up, and also that she’d overtaken a few cyclists who subsequently didn’t managed to catch her up.
+Kas said she’d been congratulated quite a lot after running up, and also that she’d overtaken a few cyclists who subsequently didn’t manage to catch her up.
 That’s probably quite an achievement.

 Having had our ice creams, the next item on the plan for the day was to drive down into La Mongie (or maybe Llamungee) and trip up in the cable car to the Pic du Midi de Bigorre.
 On the drive down we obviously listened to some music from our favourite 1980’s girl band, Bananallama.
 Whilst the top of the Tourmalet was fairly cool, despite the sunshine, the car park down in La Mongie was definitely on the hot side – pretty balmyllamy – and also quite full.
 As is often the case though, a space came free just as we began looking for one.
 The famous Gardner parking karmallama stikes again.